homeymusic/SternBrocotR/README.md

 ### Output Details
 The result includes:
+- `x`: The input number to approximate as a fraction
 - `num`: Numerator of the fraction
 - `den`: Denominator of the fraction
 - `approximation`: The decimal approximation (`num / den`)